Control of uniflagellar soft robots at low Reynolds number using buckling instability: Introduction

 In our work, we model the flagellated soft robot as a helical flagellum attached to a rigid spherical head.
+Here, we ignore the soft hook---the connection between the head and the flagellum in our current study; instead, we mainly focus on the system that comprises a rigid head and a flexible flagellum.
+The motor is placed inside of the head such that the flagellum can rotate relative to the head and generate the propulsive force for locomotion.
 As the robot (or the bacterium) moves in the fluid medium, it experiences a hydrodynamic drag force.
-Due to the microscopic size of bacteria, inertial forces are negligible compared with viscous forces and the fluid flow is at low Reynolds number regime (i.e. $Re \ll 1$).
-For numerical simulation of this fluid-structure interaction problem, we employ the Discrete Elastic Rods (DER) algorithm \cite{bergou2008discrete, bergou2010discrete, jawed2018primer} -- a computational tool for geometrically nonlinear deformation of rod-like structures -- in conjunction with Lighthill\rq{}s Slender Body Theory (LSBT) \cite{lighthill1976flagellar} -- a model for the hydrodynamic force on rods at low Reynolds number.
+Due to the microscopic size of bacteria, inertial forces are negligible compared to viscous forces and the fluid flow is at low Reynolds number regime (i.e. $Re \ll 1$).
+For numerical simulation of this fluid-structure interaction problem, we employ the Discrete Elastic Rods (DER) algorithm \cite{bergou2008discrete, bergou2010discrete, jawed2018primer}---a computational tool for geometrically nonlinear deformation of rod-like structures---in conjunction with Lighthill\rq{}s Slender Body Theory (LSBT) \cite{lighthill1976flagellar}---a model for the hydrodynamic force on rods at low Reynolds number.
 The accuracy of the said fluid-structure interaction model has been partially validated against experiments in previous works \cite{jawed2015propulsion, jawed2017dynamics, rodenborn2013propulsion}.
 Furthermore, in our numerical simulator, we have integrated the coupled interaction between the rigid head and the soft filament in low Reynolds environment by balancing the forces and torques in the whole structure \cite{higdon1979hydrodynamic,thawani2018trajectory}.
 Details behind this model can be found in Ref.~\cite{huang2018numerical}.
 When the angular velocity of the flagellum is lower than a threshold for buckling, the robot travels along a straight path.
 However, if the angular velocity exceeds the threshold value, it leads to a buckling instability in the soft filamentary structure and the robot begins to follow a nonlinear trajectory.